 SMEC is one of only two regional sites in Massachusetts authorized to administer the Parapro examination through the Educational Testing Service.
 Employment as a paraprofessional in Title One schools and most other public school districts in Massachusetts requires either a minimum of an Associate's Degree/Equivalent or a passing score on the Parapro assessment.
 SMEC offers both the test administration and an optional Parapro test preparation workshop.
-159 individuals representing 24 different districts took the Parapro test in-person at SMEC during FY22.
+129 individuals representing 15 different districts took the Parapro test in-person at SMEC during FY23.

-Through implementation of evolving and program specific Covid-19 safety protocols, all SMEC programs operated fully in-person during FY22.
+All SMEC programs continued to operate fully in-person during FY23.
 We focused on goals addressing personal health and safety as well as the strengthening of our student and adult services, quality staff recruitment and retention, increasing parent engagement and public awareness of SMEC and its services, ensuring that our programs are located in suitable facilities, addressing internal organizational and developmental issues including improving overall communication, increasing our resource development capacity and maintaining strong leadership, governance and financial capacity.

 Other infrastructure improvements, such as acquiring and maintaining a safe and reliable van pool, updating our technology infrastructure and attracting and retaining high quality staff, are ongoing priorities and built into the administrative decision making process for all programs.
-The Collaborative maintains ongoing communication with our districts and local state agencies to ensure that we are targeting our efforts to meet their ever changing needs as well as ensuring compliance and readiness for all DESE and other state agency mandates.
-The nationwide workforce crisis has made it difficult to expand our services during the past year. however we continue to prioritize the needs of our districts, staff, students and adult consumers.
+The Collaborative maintains ongoing communication with our districts and local state agencies to ensure that we are targeting our efforts to meet their everchanging needs as well as ensuring compliance and readiness for all DESE and other state agency mandates.
+The nationwide workforce crisis has made it difficult to expand our services during the past year, however we continue to prioritize the needs of our districts, staff, students and adult consumers.